 |Technology, assessment, and transcript fees||318|

 |Strategic Facilities Initiative Fee ($10.00 per credit hour)||240|

 |Room and board:|

 Tuition for courses taken during summer and mini-sessions will be assessed at the appropriate credit-hour rate for each course.
-A $12 assessment fee, a $7 transcript fee, a $4 per credit hour instructional support fee, a $10 per credit hour strategic facilities initiative fee, a $130 technology fee, a $10 technology equipment fee, a $2 per credit hour student communication fee and a $2 per credit hour student support fee are also assessed each summer and mini-session.
+A $12 assessment fee, a $7 transcript fee, a $5 per credit hour instructional support fee, a $10 per credit hour strategic facilities initiative fee, a $130 technology fee, a $10 technology equipment fee, a $2 per credit hour student communication fee, a $2 per credit hour student support fee, and a $1 per credit hour Health and Wellness fee are also assessed each summer and mini-session.

 |Strategic facilities initiative fee (per credit hour)||10||10|